-The researchers explain that their estimates don’t take into account many factors that likely are influencing learning during the current shutdown — changes in parents’ employment status and access to food, for example.
+The researchers write that their estimates don’t take into account many factors that likely were influencing learning during the school shutdowns — changes in parents’ employment status and access to food, for example.
 “Families with financial resources, stable employment, and flexible work-from-home and childcare arrangements will likely weather this storm more easily than families who are renting their housing, working in low-paying fields that are hardest hit by the economic impacts, and experiencing higher rates of food insecurity, family instability, and other shocks from this disruption,” they write.

 Flaking Out: Student Absences and Snow Days as Disruptions of Instructional Time

 Goodman, Joshua.
 National Bureau of Economic Research working paper, June 2014.

 In this study, researcher Joshua Goodman investigated how school closings for snow and student absenteeism in Massachusetts affect student achievement.
 His analysis reveals that, overall, there is “a strong relationship between student absences and achievement but no relationship between school closures and achievement.”

 However, when Goodman examined the data more closely, he found evidence of a link between school closures and lower test scores at public schools where a high percentage of students live in low-income households.
 “Closures generally have little effect on achievement except in poor schools,” writes Goodman, now an associate professor of economics at Brandeis University.

 Each day of closure, the study finds, is associated with a drop in scores on the math and English language arts sections of the Massachusetts state exam.